-It is worth pointing out that of the 66 million people in the UK, at the time of writing only a small proportion of people have been diagnosed from thousands of tests.
-As you will be aware, the country is now gearing up for an upsurge in cases which may prevail for the months ahead.
-Our approach below will be reviewed as the situation in the UK develops and as information is updated by relevant authorities.
+As we all now know, out of the 66 million people in the UK, many have contracted this virus and thousands have sadly passed away.
+As you will be aware, the country continues to be on alert in order to contain this virus and no doubt will do for the months ahead.
+Our approach below will be reviewed as the situation in the UK changes and as information is updated by relevant authorities.

 Information to read before attending.
 Managing the Risk of Coronavirus (COVID-19) for Course Participants.

-If you appear, or have been confirmed to be showing a temperature of above 37.8C, or have any symptoms typical of flu, cough or cold or have been in close contact with somebody who has had or has good reason to believe they may have had the COVID-19 infection, then the person concerned should self-exclude form the course.
+If you appear, or have been confirmed to be showing a temperature of above 37.8C, or have any symptoms typical of flu, cough, cold, loss of taste or have been in close contact with somebody who has had or has good reason to believe they may have had the COVID-19 infection, then the person concerned should self-exclude form the course.
 In these circumstances there will be no cancellation charge and you will be offered a mutually convenient/alternative date to rebook when you are clear of any suspected virus.